Andy Murray has endorsed the HEAD Radical series for a long time. But he is actually playing something called PT57A2.

 Grip type: Karakal PU Super Grip + Overgrip

 Sticker player code in throat: Yes

-The specs and pic below is from the website prostocktennis.com where you can actually buy Andy Murray’s actual racquet!
-If it’s still there that is.
-Check out Andy Murray’s racquet here.
+The specs and pic below are from the website prostocktennis.com where you can actually buy Andy Murray's actual racquet!
+Check out Andy Murray's racquet here.

 And here's a video I shot at Monte Carlo of Andy Murray playing some PT57A-inspired tennis.

 Andy Murray's Racquet – HEAD Pro Tour 630

 The Head Pro Tour 630 (280 is the name of the US release of this racquet) has been hailed as one of the best racquets ever made by racquet experts/fans and is still played by quite a few players on the ATP world tour.
 Such as Murray, Simon, Cuevas, Haas and quite a few more.
 In pro stock tennis racquet lingo it's called a PT57A.